AhmedFarrukh/CourseManagementSystem/Report.md

 vector <Faculty> faculty;
 faculty.push_back(Faculty ("Horace Slughorn", teach1));
 ```
 Next, a similar process as for Faculty is used to generate vectors of courses taken by different groups of students.
-For simplicity, however, this piece of code assumes that all students take the same course, and therefore, only vector of course objects is required.
+For simplicity, however, this piece of code assumes that all students take the same courses, and therefore, only one vector of course objects is required.
 However, the rest of the code structure can easily accomodate the possbility of different students having different course combinations.
 ```c++
 vector <Course*> courses;
 courses.push_back(&A);